walkawayy/TR1X/docs/tr1/README.md

     - **The Hive**: incorrect textures in room 8, 13 and 18
 - fixed transparent eyes on the wolf and bat models in Peru
 - fixed incorrect transparent pixels on some Egypt textures
+- fixed doors at times disappearing if Lara is close to portals and the door's room is no longer visible
 - improved vertex movement when looking through water portals

 #### Audio